tjarbo/documentation/docs/moodlebot/advanced-guides/what-is-inside-env.md

 ### 🔴 MOODLE_BASE_URL

-The URL where the moodle instance is running.
+The URL where the Moodle instance is running.
 You can check and generate this variable on [https://fmdb.tjarbo.me](https://fmdb.tjarbo.me).

 * **Requirements:** Type of string and a valid RFC 3986 URI
 * **Example:** `https://moodle.myuniversity.edu`

 ### MOODLE_FETCH_INTERVAL

-Defines how often the FMDB looks for updates on the moodle instance.
+Defines how often the Notification Service looks for updates on the Moodle instance.
 Interval *in milliseconds*.

 * **Requirements:** Type of number
 * **Default value:** `900000`